confluentinc/atg_cc_enterprise_via_nlb/README.md

 terraform output endpoint_info
 ```

-If you can add an entry in your local /etc/hosts file (or DNS) so that the FQDN of the cluster endpoint public IP address then when you re-run `terraform apply` the API key generation should succeed and the topic will be created.
+If you can add an entry in your local `/etc/hosts` file (or DNS) so that the FQDN of the cluster endpoint points to the public IP address then when you re-run `terraform apply` the API key generation should succeed and the topic will be created.

-In order to be able to access the Kafka APIs your DNS should resolve the wildcard `*.<region>.aws.private.confluent.cloud` to the public IP address of the NLB.
+In order to be able to access the Kafka APIs (i.e. using a Kafka client) your DNS should resolve the wildcard `*.<region>.aws.private.confluent.cloud` to the public IP address of the NLB.
 Look at the `connection_info` output from Terraform to retrieve the newly create cluster API keys and some example commands for producing to and consuming from the topic using the [Confluent CLI tool](https://docs.confluent.io/confluent-cli/current/install.html).

 ```
 terraform output connection_info